TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/teams-&-users/single-sign-on.md

 {{< /note >}}

 ## Add new SSO profile
-To add a new SSO profile, login to Tyk Cloud Dashboard, navigate to the _Profile_ list and click on the _ADD PROFILE_ button.
+To add a new SSO profile, login to Tyk Cloud, navigate to the _Profile_ list and click on the _ADD PROFILE_ button.

   {{< img src="/img/cloud/cloud-sso-profile-list.png" alt="Tyk Cloud SSO profile list" >}}